ideas-org-eu/essf/README.md

 ```
 pytest
 ```

-## Contributing
-Contributions to the ESSF project are welcome!
-Please read our contributing guidelines in `CONTRIBUTING.md` (if available) for details on our code of conduct, and the process for submitting pull requests.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.